 Grass berms in reserves must have a maximum side slope of 1 in 5 for mowing and additionally include a vehicular access berm for maintenance purposes.
 Planted riparian margins must be provided each side of the waterway and must consider maximisation of bank stability and public safety.
 All channel infrastructure must include protection against erosion and scour of the stream banks and stream bed using natural treatments where feasible.

-If the constructed watercourse is to be in private property, discussions will need to be held with Council to determine responsibility for maintenance.
-At minimum, the constructed watercourse must be protected by an easement in compliance with Stormwater drawing: Secondary flow path treatment - private property
+If the artificial watercourse is to be in private property, discussions will need to be held with Council to determine responsibility for maintenance.
+At minimum, the artificial watercourse must be protected by an easement in compliance with Stormwater drawing: Secondary flow path treatment - private property

-NNatural open stream systems
+New natural open drainage systems

-Where natural open stream systems or formed channels are to be incorporated in the stormwater drainage system, they must be located within a drainage reserve of sufficient width to contain the overall system design storm flow.
-Any stormwater discharge to a watercourse must comply with the requirements presented in Table 44: Minimum device design summary on page 182.
+Where new natural open drainage systems or formed channels are to be incorporated into the stormwater drainage system within a proposed development, they must be located within a drainage reserve of sufficient width to contain the overall system design storm flow with adequate freeboard as per Table 44: Minimum device design summary on page 182.
+Any stormwater discharge to a new natural open stream system must comply with the requirements presented in Table 44: Minimum device design summary on page 182.

-It must be demonstrated that the open drain system:
+When designing new natural open drainage systems, it must be demonstrated that the open drainage system:

 Can be used where it is in keeping with the existing drainage system.

-Is the only option available that will work hydraulically.

-Provides at least the same capacity as an equivalent piped system.
+Is designed in accordance with natural channel design principles.

 Where ash, clay or pumice soils are present, the maximum velocity in an unlined open drain must be 0.5m/sec.
-When this is unable to occur, an appropriate channel lining will be required.
+When this is unable to occur, an appropriate channel lining must be constructed.

 Drainage reserves that are to be mowed must have slopes of between 1:5 and 1:50, unless they are a natural watercourse.
 When access for maintenance is required, access provisions must also include: